LucasPBar/Automatidata-Project/README.md

-# 🗽 NYC Taxi Fare Prediction – Regression Project
+# 🗽 NYC Taxi Fare Prediction – Automatidata Project

 This project was developed as part of the Google Advanced Data Analytics Certificate, with each phase completed at the end of its respective course.